-Are you aware that our indoor air quality is worse than outdoors?
+Are you aware that indoor air quality can be worse than outdoors?
 There are many airborne pollutants within a home, including mold spores, pet dander, allergens, and VOCs.
-If you have a runny nose, cough or continuous headaches worse indoors, your home might just be severely polluted.
+If you have a runny nose, cough, or continuous headaches worse indoors, your home might just be severely polluted.

 Many homeowners look to improve their home environment for themselves and their loved ones.
 So, what if we told you there’s a device that cleans the air that you and your family breathe?